paul-carteron/happign/README.md

 ### Why it’s called `happign` ?

-This project is - obviously - called happign, here’s why :
+This project is - obviously - called happign; here’s why :

--   “ign” for… IGN : the acronym of the institute ;
+-   “ign” stand for… IGN : the acronym of the institute ;
--   “api” for… API : the interface used to retrieve the data;
+-   “api” stand for… API : one of the interface used to retrieve the data;
--   and the addition of an “h” and a “p” for the pun with “happy”.
+-   and the addition of an “h” and another “p” for the pun with “happy”.
     Besides the fact that I love this kind of humor, the simplified use of APIs is a real source of happiness, trust me.